J-Gann/medical-rag-chatbot/DOCUMENTATION.md

 3. Sentiment analysis

-We generated the sentiment analysis QA's with the follwing prompts.
+We generated the sentiment analysis QA's with the following prompts.

 User: "Are you familiar with PubMed dataset?"
 User: "Generate 20 questions about the topic of intelligence in a medical context which a medical assistant can answer. "
 User: "You are a medical assistant.
 Answer questions truthfully.
 Base your answer solely on PubMed data."
-User: "Can you proviide 10 questions and answers which have a positive or negative answer?
+User: "Can you provide 10 questions and answers which have a positive or negative answer?
 It must be possible to answer with yes or no."

 ### Results